 The University of Stuttgart is deeply interested in facilitating an optimum study experience for its students.
 Naturally, that also means expanding our vision beyond our own borders.
 The University maintains numerous relationships with foreign university on six continents for research and teaching exchanges.

-Students at the University of Stuttgart can enroll in so-called dual degree programs.
-These programs at present are offered mostly in Master’s study programs and offer the chance to obtain degrees from two universities simultaneously.
+Students at the University of Stuttgart can enroll in so-called Double Master's programs.
+These programs offer the chance to obtain Master's degrees from two universities simultaneously.

 Students looking for help in planning a stay abroad are invited to contact the International Office via email.